-Milestone Event Payment First dosing of patient in US Phase 1 trial \$ 250,000 US Phase 1 trial completion with endpoints met 500,000 US Phase 2 trial completion with endpoints met 875,000 FDA Approval 4,000,000 Total potential milestone payments \$5,625,000
+Milestone Event Payment First dosing of patient in US Phase 1 trial \$ 250,000 US Phase 1 trial completion with endpoints met 500,000 US Phase 2 trial completion with endpoints met 875,000 FDA Approval 4,000,000 Total potential milestone payments \$ 5,625,000

-No milestone payments have been made to Sphaera, and the Company does not anticipate that any milestone payments will be made to Sphaera within the next six months.
+No milestones have been achieved and, as such, no milestone payments have been made to Sphaera, and the Company does not anticipate that any milestone payments will be made to Sphaera within the next six months.
 Sphaera is also entitled to royalty payments of a percentage of annual net sales and sublicenses ranging in the mid-single digits.

 The prosecution of patents related to the Company Compounds, which includes the prodrug technology, is the responsibility of the Company.
 The parties did not contemplate the development of IkT-001Pro as a competitor to the generic Imatinib now on the market.
-As such, we and Sphaera are re-negotiating our financial obligations to ensure furtherance of the product to market.
+As such, we and Sphaera are enegotiating our financial obligations to ensure furtherance of the product to market.